Energoatom: Zaporizhzhia NPP occupation

 On 5 August 2022, three shelling attacks occurred at the plant's site close to one of the power units.
 A hit appeared between the Training Center and the 750 open switchyard damaging the high-voltage line 150 kV ZNPP – ZaTPS that led to the power outage of the auxiliary transformers No. 1, 2 and the HVL 330 kV ZNPP – ZaTPS, and decreased total capacity of the ZNPP to 1000 MWe.

-The electric substation "Luch" bore substantial damages in a consequence of the shelling of the town of Energodar: 6 out of 7 microdistrics remained without electricity.
+The electric substation "Luch" bore substantial damages in a consequence of the shelling of the town of Energodar: 6 out of 7 microdistricts remained without electricity.
 The water intake station ceased working and the town lost its water supply as well.

-On 6 August 2022, the Russian military forces shelled the ZNPP and its satellite-town Energodar and hit in the vicinity of the dry spent nuclear fuel storage of the plant.
+On 6 August 2022, military forces shelled the ZNPP and its satellite-town Energodar and hit in the vicinity of the dry spent nuclear fuel storage of the plant.
 Three radiation monitoring sensors around the ZNPP DSFSF were damaged.

 On 8 August 2022, the Russian military forces continued to shell the town hitting residential buildings.

 On 11 August 2022, the occupiers shelled the fire station that was aimed for the plant's needs in case of emergency.

 On 13 August 2022 the damage occurred at the open switchyard 750 kW.

 On 20 August 2022, in a consequence of the shelling, windows in one of the transitional galleries were shattered.

 On 25 August 2022 due to the fires at the Zaporizhzhia TPS ash damps located in the vicinity of the ZNPP, the fourth power line connecting the ZNPP with the Ukrainian power grid – overhead line 750 kW ZNPP – "Dniprovska" - went offline twice.
 The previous shelling had damaged three other lines.
 As a result, two operating power units of the plant were disconnected from the grid.
 The actions of the Russian military led to the complete disconnection of the ZNPP from the power grid for the first time in the plant's history.

 On 21 September 2022 at 01:13 am another shelling damaged the connection equipment of unit No. 6 with the plant's open switchyard.
 The attack caused the disconnection of unit transformer and house load transformers.
 The loss of power actuated two emergency diesel generators of the safety systems to ensure cooling of the nuclear fuel from pumps.

 The safety of NPPs in circumstances of warfare and occupation is a new challenge, as none of NPP in the world have ever been designed with protection from potential hostilities, bombing and missile shelling.

 One person died and 10 people were seriously injured due to shelling of the ZNPP site and the satellite-town of Energodar.

 The occupation forces exert psychological pressure and torture of local residents and personnel of the NPP.

 Over 100 people were detained and their location is not yet known.